Welcome to the Sacrament of Reconciliation!

 First, pray as a family.
 Establish a time of day when you can pray together as a family, whether it be morning prayer, a prayer before meals, evening or even bedtime prayer.
 As part of our Faith Formation program, we expect all second graders to learn the sign of the Cross and the Our Father, in order to more fully participate at weekly Mass.
 Consistent prayer rituals are the basis of our faith and are encouraged.
 In class, your child will learn a prayer pattern: Sign of the Cross, Our Father, Sign of the Cross.
 We ask that you keep this pattern the same with at-home prayer.
 If your child has learned the Our Father, then moving onto the Hail Mary or another simple traditional prayer would be appropriate.

 Second, attend Mass as often as possible.
 The more exposure children have to the sacraments in everyday life, the better they will understand their significance to our faith.
 Without such exposure, children will have little basis for practicing the Catholic faith as they get older.
 If you value the sacraments enough to send your child to Faith Formation classes, then regular attendance at Mass is a crucial piece of the program.
+During this time of the COVID-19 pandemic, your family is encouraged to view the Mass on television or through the OLOS website if in-person Mass is not being offered or if you determine that attending Mass in person is not safe for your family.
+Please click here for a link to the most recently recorded OLOS Mass.

 DRESS CODE